porglezomp/feedburst/README.md

 The `"Title"` is whatever title you’d like to display the comic as.
 The `<link>` is a link to the RSS feed to pull the comics from.
 The `@policy` are rules for when and how you’d like that comic feed to be presented to you.
-Any line that begins with with a `#` will be treated as a comment and ignored.

 - `@ # new comic(s)`: Wait for there to be at least # new comics before you see them.
 - `@ overlap # comic(s)`: Show the last # comics that you read.
 - `@ on monday/tuesday/etc…`: Show the comics once the corresponding day has passed.
 - `@ every # day(s)`: Wait at least # days since you last read the comic.

-Due to a bug, you currently must make sure that the config file ends with a newline.
-Sorry for the inconvenience, it should be fixed shortly.

 ## Config Location